-Keeping your Mac or PC running at its optimal performance is not difficult, and a small amount of preventative effort can go a long way.
-Macs and PCs may operate quite differently, but the tenets of basic maintenance remain the same on virtually any platform.
+Keeping your Mac or PC running at its optimal performance is not difficult and a small amount of effort can go a long way.
+Macs and PCs may operate quite differently, but the tenets of basic maintenance remain the same virtually on any platform.

-For Windows users, antivirus software is necessary for maintaining a clean and functional system.
+For Windows users, an antivirus software is necessary for maintaining a clean and functional system.
 Fortunately, there is an abundance of quality anti-virus applications for you to choose from.
-We have a few that we recommend, which are listed below.
-Keep in mind that the definitions, what the application uses to identify what is a virus and what isn't, need to be kept up to date.
-Most applications will do this for you, but best to check once in awhile.
+Keep in mind that the definitions—what the application uses to identify what is a virus and what isn't—need to be kept up to date.
+Most applications will do this for you, but it's best to check once in a while.

 Clearing Out the Junk

 Malware and adware are some of the biggest problems affecting computer users today.
 Keep in mind that malware is not the same as viruses, which is why there’s a difference between antivirus software and anti-malware software.
 For your anti-malware needs read our guide on Removing Spyware and Malware from your computer.

 A lot of trouble can be saved by protecting yourself before anything bad happens.
 As you use your computer, all kinds of temporary files, cookies, and caches build up.
 These are not inherently bad but can slow down your computer.